 October 1, 2012 and 2013 – partial code freeze, only codes for new technologies and new diseases will be considered for ICD-9-CM and ICD-10-CM/PCS

-October 1, 2014 – proposed new implementation date for ICD-10-CM/PCS.
+October 1, 2014 –implementation date for ICD-10-CM/PCS.
 Only codes for new technologies and new diseases will be considered for ICD-10-CM/PCS.
 No new ICD-9-CM codes.

 Providers need to prepare for the change to ICD-10 and educate themselves and their staff on the updated code set.